ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-is own eyes ?—[Scrib
-ner’s Magazine.

-A GAMIN’S RETORT.

 I have just heard the following good
 story on *Chief Justice Bleckly, says a
 writer in the Augusta (Ga ) ‘‘ Caronicle.”